2001 Women's Hockey Junior World Cup

-The 2001 Women's Hockey Junior World Cup was the 4th edition of the Women's Hockey Junior World Cup.
-It was held from May 14 to May 26, 2001 in the CeNARD, in Buenos Aires, Argentina.
+The 2001 Women's Hockey Junior World Cup was the 4th edition of the FIH Hockey Junior World Cup.
+It was held from 14–26 May 2001 across two venues in Argentina; the Estadio Nacional de Hockey in Quilmes, and the CeNARD in Buenos Aires.

-South Korea won the tournament for the first time after defeating Argentina 4–3 in a penalty shoot-out following a 2–2 draw in the final.
-Defending champions the Netherlands lost the third-place match to Australia 2–0.
+South Korea won the tournament for the first time, defeating Argentina 4–3 in a penalty shoot-out after the gold medal match finished as a 2–2 draw.
+The Netherlands were the defending champions, however they lost 2–0 to Australia in the bronze medal match.

 Qualification

 Each continental federation received a number of quotas depending on the FIH World Rankings for teams qualified through their junior continental championships.
 Alongside the host nation, 15 teams competed in the tournament.